fredfeng/CS162/homework/hw1/README.md

 | ---------------------------- | ------------------------------ |
 | [`paths.ml`](paths.ml)       | Practice recursion on trees.   |

-Implement a function `paths : ’a tree -> 'a list list` that will return all paths from the root node to the leaves.
+Implement a function `paths : 'a tree -> 'a list list` that will return all paths from the root node to the leaves.
 Order the paths from left to right (i.e., in your returned list, the leftmost path should be the first path, and the rightmost path should be the last one).

 ```ocaml
 # paths (Node (0, Node (1, Leaf 2, Leaf 3), Leaf 4));;